Most of us know what it feels like when things get tough. This could be money worries, family or work problems, illness

 - arts and crafts

-Giving is a great way to make a difference in your life and others.
+Giving is a great way to make a difference to your life and other people's.

-Give something extra at your place of work, whether it is just a smile, a joke or making a cup of tea for a colleague once in a while.
+Give something extra at your place of work, whether it is a smile, a joke or making a cup of tea for a colleague.

-At home, you could invite your friends over for a nice dinner, spend time with your spouse and kids, or help elderly family members with gardening, cleaning, or simply having a chat with them.
+At home, you could invite your friends over for a nice dinner, spend time with your partner and kids, or help elderly family members with gardening, cleaning, or by having a chat with them.

 You could also volunteer in your local community and give your time to others.